VESTEC-EU/app-install/README.md

 `clang-10: error: unsupported option '--unresolved-symbols=ignore-in-shared-libs'`

-Since the fix needs to be applied to file that is downloaded by the script itself, to solve this you need to manually patch the following file:
+Since the fix needs to be applied to a file that is downloaded by the superbuild script itself, to solve this you need to manually patch the following file:

 `paraview-build/superbuild/paraview/src/VTK/Utilities/Python/CMakeLists.txt`